Queen Elizabeth dies at 96, ending an era for Britain | Politics

 The news stunned not only people in Britain, with condolences pouring in from leaders around the world.
 "Her legacy will loom large in the pages of British history, and in the story of our world," U.S. President Joe Biden said in a statement.
 He ordered flags at the White House to be flown at half-mast

-In Paris, the mayor announced the lights of the Eiffel Tower would be turned off in honour of her passing; in Brazil, the government declared three days of mourning; and the United Nations General Assembly and the Security Council both stood for a moment of silence.
+In Paris, the mayor announced the lights of the Eiffel Tower would be turned off in honour of her passing; in Brazil, the Christ the Redeemer statue was illuminated with the colours of the Union Jack and the government declared three days of mourning; and the United Nations General Assembly and the Security Council both stood for a moment of silence.
 Even Russian President Vladimir Putin, whose country's relations with Britain have plummeted over the war in Ukraine, extended his condolences, calling it an "irreparable loss".

 Queen Elizabeth II, who was also the world's oldest and longest-serving head of state, came to the throne https://www.reuters.com/article/britain-royals-queen-2022-timeline/the-life-of-queen-elizabeth-idUSKBN2Q91RG?feedType=RSS&feedName=topNews following the death of her father King George VI on Feb.
 6, 1952, when she was just 25.
 PLEDGED TO SERVE